How to Find the Healthiest Bread to Eat (Your Bread Buying Guide!)This post may contain affiliate links. Please read my disclosure.

 - Food For Life Gluten-Free – Brown Rice Bread, Rice Almond Bread, Rice Millet Bread or Exotic Black Rice Bread

 If you ever forget these particular bread brands, just remember to look for: sprouted grains, no preservatives or dough conditioners, and no ingredients you can’t pronounce.
-Generally, if the bread is in the freezer section it’s a good sign that it’s healthy!
+Another great rule of thumb to keep in mind: if the bread is in the freezer section it’s a good sign that it’s healthy.
 I hope this helps you navigate the ever-confusing bread aisle at the grocery store!